 Maps or likely a series of maps can be used to represent temporal data along side the spatial element.
 Consider using symbols like up and down arrows to show the change.
 You may wish to include a series of maps in the same page layout.
 For example, if you wanted to show monthly rainfall, you may include a map frame for each month in the same page layout.

 For maps that include forecasted data it is recommended to differentiate between forecasted and actual measurements.
 In the example below you will see this is done using solid (actual) and dashed (forecasted) lines.
 Likewise, it is good practice to label point data with a time or date stamp.

 Short animations can be a useful and more appealing way of showing changes over time.
 Examples of this might be showing the movement of a cyclone along it’s track and see when the most intense parts occurred.
 An animation might require more time to prepare depending on the software and technical skills available.

 Any visual tool that allows the user to interact with the data can be beneficial and where temporal data is available a slider should be included.
 A swipe map, whereby the user can swipe between two images can be an effective way of comparing before and after the event.

 A really simple way of showing time is to time or datestamp your products to show when it was produced or when the data is from.
+You can achieve this by including a time or date in the title, or in the metadata fields of the map or data.
 This is particularly the case when generating new versions of the product.
 It is even more important if there is a rapid turnover and frequency of updates such as in a search and rescue response.